Annealing glasses by cyclic shear deformation: Appendix

-where ``$<>$" represents the averaging over independent samples. $x_{i},~y_{i}$, and $z_{i}$ are coordinated of particles.
-A pair of particles is considered to be in the same plane if the separation between the pair does not exceed a threshold value $a = 0.2\sigma)AA$, which is enforced by the Heaviside function above.
+where ``$\langle\rangle$" represents the averaging over independent samples. $x_{i},~y_{i}$, and $z_{i}$ are coordinates of particles.
+A pair of particles is considered to be in the same plane if the separation between { them} does not exceed a threshold value $a = 0.2\sigma_{AA}$, which is enforced by the Heaviside function above.

 As shown in Fig. \ref{gofrdir}, these correlation functions do not reveal any indications of anisotropy.